Simple, accurate disability insurance quotes.

 Generally, these income benefits are paid out on a monthly basis.
 The payments can be for a set number of months or years, or even until the insured reaches retirement age.

-These benefits can help the insured with paying their regular living expenses.
+These benefits can help the insured with paying their regular living expenses including things like mortgage payments.

 What does disability insurance cover?